 Robotic Surgery in Southwest Houston

-The hospital's new da Vinci® Si Surgical System, the only surgical robot of its kind in Southwest Houston, is a third generation robot that offers technological advancements, including unparalleled precision, dexterity and control that enables surgeons to take a minimally invasive (MIS) approach for many complex surgical procedures such as:
+The hospital's da Vinci® Si Surgical System is a third generation robot that offers technological advancements, including unparalleled precision, dexterity and control that enables surgeons to take a minimally-invasive (MIS) approach for many complex surgical procedures such as:

 - Hysterectomy – the surgical removal of the uterus